-129. This application is for 38 residential units within the settlement limit of Castlereagh.

-The site associated with the application has an extant permission for housing as part of a mixed use development and this application is proposing a change of house type and as such, the little weight is attached to the employment designation and the policy tests associated with Policy HOU1 are considered to be met.
+87. This application is for 38 residential units within the settlement limit of Castlereagh.
+The land on which this development is proposed has an extant permission for housing as part of a mixed use development and this application is proposing a change of house type and as such, the little weight is attached to the employment designation and the policy tests associated with Policy HOU1 are considered to be met.